 Does CBD Tincture Get You High?

 Hemp-derived CBD tincture does not get you high.
 At least, it shouldn’t.
 If it does, you may have a mislabeled product on your hands.
+For this reason, you should always purchase tinctures from a brand that performs third-party analytical testing for potency and purity.
 CBD produces a clear-headed and relaxing experience without the intoxication of THC.
 CBD tinctures can also contain a wide range of cannabinoid concentrations ranging from 300mg to 1,000mg of CBD per bottle.